 Delinquent debts are still an unfortunate reality in the United States.
 Over the ten years ending in 2021, the delinquency rate on consumer loans averaged roughly 2.3%, though it reached 4.85% during the recession of 2009.

-In a country with over 330 million citizens, that means a significant amount of people fall behind on their debts each year.
+In a country with over 330 million citizens, a significant number of people fall behind on their debts each year.
 If you’re one of them, here’s what you should know about the statute of limitations on debt, what it means, and how you can use it to protect yourself.

 Are you eligible for debt relief?